 In April 2024, I enjoyed birdwatching at Kamo River in Kyoto, and this was my first time birding in this part of Japan.
-While I was in the city for some work, I took many extra days to do birding around the historic city.
+While I was in the city for work, I took several extra days to go birding around the historic city.

 After some research, I found that the Kamo River, with its serene ambience and lush surroundings, provides one of the ideal habitats for various Japanese bird species; therefore, I know this would be my favourite place.